javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 alert('World');
 ```

-The content of comments is ignored, so if we put a code inside <code>/&#42; ... &#42;/</code> it won't execute.
+The content of comments is ignored, so if we put code inside <code>/&#42; ... &#42;/</code> it won't execute.

-Sometimes it comes handy to temporarily disable a part of the code:
+Sometimes it comes in handy to temporarily disable a part of code:

 ```js run
 /* Commenting out the code